Father arrested for murder in death of 7-month-old son

-OKLAHOMA (WPVI) --A father in Oklahoma is facing murder chargers after police found the body of his infant son.
+OKLAHOMA (WPVI) --A father in Oklahoma is facing murder charges after police found the body of his infant son.

 KTRK-TV reports, the case began back in February, when police responded to a domestic abuse call.